mcolynuck/my-grid/README.md

 A sample is provided in the 'sample' folder which contains the html, css and js files required for it to display.
 A server is required for Angular operations.

+## Instructions for use
+1 Add my-grid.js to your project.
+2 Configure my-grid options
+  1 Set 'jsonUrl' with location of JSON data.
+  2 Configure columDefs with layout of columns
+  3 Optionally configure cellRendererOpts if cellRenderer used in columnDefs.
+3 Add my-grid attribute directive in HTML element.

 ## Grid Configuration
 The following elements pre-configure the table content which is built at runtime with live data.